 The last few months have been filled with changes.
 Along with the medication additions and adjustments I’ve made some significant diet changes.
 In December we moved to a mostly vegan diet.
 The only dairy I eat is the occasional cup of milk or the few eggs in some of the breads I still make.
-I … Continue reading Mania and Medication
+I … Continue reading Progress Update

 I’ve been struggling with a manic swing the last few weeks.
 I can’t sleep, I’m agitated and irritable, and I can’t concentrate.
 To make matters worse the quarantine has made my usual coping skills impossible to utilize.
 I can’t go wander through Barnes and Noble or go sit in my favorite diner for breakfast.
 I … Continue reading Mania and Mini Breads